Couples Therapy Intensives

 Frequently Asked Questions

-Can the days be scheduled separately?
 No. The consecutive format is essential to the work.
 Momentum and continuity matter.

-What if we’re unsure whether to stay together?
 An intensive can help clarify whether repair is possible and what each partner needs.
 However, if separation is already underway, intensive work is generally not appropriate.

-Do we receive follow-up support?
 Yes.
-Most couples schedule 80-minute online follow-up sessions.
-Some return for an additional intensive day.
+In many cases, couples schedule 80-minute online follow-up sessions or return for an additional intensive day.

-Is accommodation included?
 No. Some couples book local accommodation to support integration, but this is optional.

-What if an intensive isn’t right for us?
 Ongoing couples therapy (80-minute sessions via Zoom) provides sustained weekly support.
 Learn more about online couples therapy →

 Booking a Couples Therapy Intensive